mcandre/harmonica/README.md

 Why, though?

-* Poorly written comic ereader apps attempt to load the entire document in memory and then crash.
-Comics often refuse to read smoothly unless dispersed among a set of smaller (`.CBZ`) files.
+* Poorly written multimedia applications attempt to load a large object in memory and then crash.
+For example, comic ebooks often refuse to read smoothly unless dispersed among a set of smaller (`.CBZ`) files.
 * A classical split archive file (e.g. `*.Z{0-9}{0-9}`) cannot operate in isolation, compared to ordinary directories and ordinary archives.

 # LICENSE